keechma/keechma/guides/04-entitydb.md

 EntityDB solves two problems for you:

-1. It allows you to store all entities in the central location
+1. It allows you to store all entities in a central location
-2. It ensures the data consistency
+2. It ensures data consistency
     - If you have the same entity rendered in multiple places (for instance in a master - detail layout) - changes to entity in one place will update the other
     - If you have an entity inside some collection, removing it from the EntityDB store will remove it from the collection too

-## How it works?
+## How does it work?

 EntityDB functions are implemented in a pure functional way, and they operate on the Clojure `map`.